cypherpunk-academy/2064/en/023_1913_Bullying.md

 First man: "It all depends on how you behave from now on.
 The people I work for have little patience.
-You're on the fag end.
+You're are so close of being handled.
 Think carefully about your next steps."

 Then both stand up and leave the room.